-Occupational Exposure Banding Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit copper sulfate, pentahydrate E ≤ 0.01 mg/m3 Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
-The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker health.
+Occupational Exposure Banding Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit copper sulfate, pentahydrate E ≤ 0.01 mg/m3 Notes: Occupational exposure banding is a process of assigning on a chemical's potency and the adverse health outcome process is an occupational exposure band (OEB), which that are expected to protect worker health. g chemicals into specific categories or bands based as associated with exposure.
+The output of this corresponds to a range of exposure concentrations